-For high-energy piping systems exposed to fires. the inspection should include visual examination of the lagging in an effort to identify possible exposure temperatures.
-In those areas where the piping system was exposed to temperatures in excess of the melting temperature of the lagging and to fire suppression activities, was exposed consideration should be given to performing replication and hardness testing.
+For high-energy piping systems exposed to fires, the inspection should include visual examination of the lagging in an effort to identify possible exposure temperatures.
+In those areas where the piping system was exposed to temperatures in excess of the melting temperature of the lagging and was exposed to fire suppression activities, consideration should be given to performing replication and hardness testing to identify changes in microstructure that could adversely affect the material performance and lead to premature failure.
 (Other nondestructive examinations may also be prudent.)

 High-energy piping systems are subject to severe water hammer.
 The initial inspection after such an event should focus on the pipe supports in an effort to identify the actual movement of the piping system.
 This should be followed by nondestructive examination of the weldments in those areas that were subject to the greatest movement.
 If any event-related deterioration is identified, the scope of inspection should be expanded.
 Ultimately, this condition can be avoided by proper steam line draining programs and maintenance of the automatic drains.

-A frequent occurrence observed by Thielsch Engineering is the collection of condensate in the lower horizontal sections of the Cold Reheat Piping system as a result of steam condensing during unit shutdown.
+Frequently the collection of condensate in the lower horizontal sections of the Cold Reheat piping system as a result of steam condensing during unit shutdown.
 This is typically the result of the automatic, low point drains not operating properly or they are clogged with scale and rust.